dvon/cgbk/lessons/JavaScript (Part 1).md

 no_math: true
 title: JavaScript (Part 1)
 lesson: 1
+summary: This lesson, along with the next one, is meant to teach
+    you how to use JavaScript effectively, assuming you've learned basic object-oriented programming in a language like Java.
 ---

 # JavaScript (Part 1)

-These first lessons are meant to teach you (at least one way) to use Javascript effectively, assuming you have learned basic object-oriented programming in a language like Java.
+These first lessons are meant to teach you (at least one way) to use JavaScript effectively, assuming you have learned basic object-oriented programming in a language like Java.
 Most of the ideas here come from *JavaScript Patterns*, by Stoyan Stefanov, and *JavaScript: The Good Parts*, by Douglas Crockford.